Who are all the new national champions of 2018? - Cycling Weekly

 New Zealand: Hamish Bond / Georgia Williams (Mitchelton-Scott)

-Norway: Edvald Bosson Hagen (Team Dimension Data) / Line Marie Gulliksen (Hitec-Products)
+Norway: Edvald Bosson Hagen (Dimension Data) / Line Marie Gulliksen (Hitec-Products)

-Poland: Maciej Bodnar (Bora-Hansgrohe)
+Poland: Maciej Bodnar (Bora-Hansgrohe) / Małgorzata Jasinska (Movistar)

-Portugal: Domingos Gonçalves (Radio Popular Boavista) / Deniela Reis (Doltcini – Van Eyck Sport)
+Portugal: Domingos Gonçalves (Radio Popular Boavista) / Deniela Reis (Doltcini-Van Eyck Sport)

 Puerto Rico: Elvis Reyes / Donelys Cariño